caltechlibrary/andor/docs/Oral-Histories-as-Proof-of-Concept.md

 [^8]: Lunr is a full text index specification implemented in Python and in JavaScript.
 For small indexes they can be completely run browser side, larger ones can be implemented server side with a simple Python web service.
 Stephen showed us this approach using feeds data.

-[^9]: An earily version of dataset actually had a web service, we depreciated it because at the time we had no need of it.
+[^9]: An early version of dataset actually had a web service, we depreciated it because at the time we had no need of it.